-Another important note, Vavrek adds, is that the National Collegiate Athletic Association (NCAA) has banned high doses of caffeine — a urinary concentration of 15 micrograms per milliliter will result in a positive drug test.
+Another important note, Vavrek adds, is that the National Collegiate Athletic Association (NCAA) has banned high doses of caffeine—a urinary concentration of 15 micrograms per millilitre will result in a positive drug test.
 Vavrek says this would be equivalent to drinking six to eight cups of coffee within three hours of a competition.
-That might sound like a lot, but it's easy to get there if you have a couple cups of coffee along with other caffeine sources like supplements or caffeinated energy drinks.
+That might sound like a lot, but it's easy to get there if you have a couple of cups of coffee along with other caffeine sources like supplements or caffeinated energy drinks.

 How much coffee should you have, and when?

 Research suggests the key is to stick to moderate consumption, to avoid overloading on caffeine.
-According to the U.S. Food and Drug Administration, the recommendation is to have under 400 milligrams (mg) of caffeine per day across all your beverages.
-An 8-ounce cup of coffee usually has about 80-100 mg, so you'll be within those guidelines as long as you keep it under four cups.
+According to the US Food and Drug Administration, the recommendation is to have under 400 milligrams (mg) of caffeine per day across all your beverages.
+A 237-ml cup of coffee usually has about 80–100 mg, so you'll be within those guidelines as long as you keep it under four cups.

-For more hydration and nutrition-related tips, be sure to download the Nike Training Club App!
+For more hydration and nutrition-related tips, make sure you download the Nike Training Club App!